eth-infinitism/trampoline/README.md

 You must return the paymaster information in the `userOp` constructed by the function `createUnsignedUserOp`.

-> **Warnming:** If `showTransactionConfirmationScreen` has been disabled then the user will not be aware of paymaster and you must inform the user about paymaster in your custom transaction confirmation screen.
+> **Warning:** If `showTransactionConfirmationScreen` has been disabled then the user will not be aware of paymaster and you must inform the user about paymaster in your custom transaction confirmation screen.

 ## Webpack auto-reload and HRM Errors